Page-bottom layout change on the way. Details here.

 - The Triune Understanding cult in Kurt Busiek's run on The Avengers was clearly supposed to represent this.

-- The French comic Sky Doll has one of these.
+- The Italian comic Sky Doll has one of these.

 - The Simping Detective has the Church of Simpology, a cult that takes money from its members and brainwashes, whilst also encouraging Simping, Mega City One's clown trend.